 Mothers in the current study expressed disappointment with professionals' lack of knowledge about negative emotions during breastfeeding.
 Instead, professionals' existing theoretical and experiential frameworks led them to inaccurately label breastfeeding distress as postnatal depression, even in women without a history of mental health difficulties.
 This contributed to mothers' lack of trust in professionals and impeded disclosure for some of them, out of fear that their emotional breastfeeding experiences would be misconstrued as tendencies to be violent.
-Consequently, training for professionals who come into contact with mothers in the perinatal period could include awareness of the range of breastfeeding problems that mothers may experience, not limited to physical breastfeeding problems, and a better understanding of the kind of support that mothers require.
+Consequently, training for professionals who come into contact with mothers in the perinatal period could include awareness of the range of breastfeeding problems, and a better understanding of the kind of support that mothers require.
 Health professionals are often perceived as sources of knowledge and reliable information (Doucet, Letourneau, &